stardustapp/graveyard/core/skylink/README.md

 # API overview
-nsapi is implemented as a JSON request/response call pattern.
+Skylink is implemented as a JSON request/response call pattern.
 There are two reference transports at this time: HTTP POST and Websocket.
 Send a request and get a response.
 It's that easy.